 For the latest news and updates on The Forest Book project, see News.

-The author is grateful to all contributors, and will acknowledge every single one in the book (unless they choose to remain anonymous).
+The author is grateful to all individual contributors, and will acknowledge every single one in the book (unless they choose to remain anonymous).

 Many organisations have provided information and support.
 Please note that none of these will ever share personal data with the author.